- 19 November 2018

 - Known for their energetic stage presence and ensuing wild live shows.

-- The girls make heavy use of the vocoder to give their voices a robotic sound.
+- The girls make heavy use of autotune to give their voices a robotic sound.

-- The vocoder is not used on a few songs to prove the girls can actually sing.
+- Autotune is not used on a few songs to prove the girls can actually sing.

 - The group features harsh vocals, largely done by Yuna although Kaede can also do it.
 Nao also screams during live shows; but hers are not death screams.